mcds-cmu/11634/s25/syllabus/index.md

 ## Attendance Policy

-Attendance is a critical component of the participation score, accounting for 10% of the overall grade.
-Attendance at all class meetings, weekly reports, and presentations is mandatory.
-Experience from previous cohorts strongly indicates that regular attendance is crucial for both the success of the team and the individual growth of each student.
-Therefore, each student is expected to attend every session as scheduled.
+Attendance is a critical component of your participation score, contributing 5% of your overall grade.
+It is mandatory to attend all class meetings, weekly reports, and presentations.
+Past experience from previous cohorts shows that regular attendance is essential for team success and individual growth.
+Therefore, all students are expected to attend every session as scheduled.

+Since the course meets only a few times during the regular class schedule, attendance at all these sessions is required.
+Additionally, students must be present:
+	•	During their team’s biweekly report presentations to the instructor and TA.
+	•	For their final presentation and any other presentations they are assigned to review.

+Failure to attend any of these will result in a zero score for that specific assignment for the individual student.

 In recognition of the unpredictable nature of circumstances, each student will be allowed **one** absence per semester.
 This absence is permissible only for sessions where the student's team is not scheduled to present.
 It should be noted that interview appointments or similar commitments are not considered valid reasons for additional absences beyond this single allowance.